 Here’s another gorgeous rust dress that has even more of that burnt orange glow to it.
 What do I love about it?

 The Leopard Print: You are going to notice a lot of animal prints out there this fall.
-In fact, so much that you are probably going to be sick of animal prints at the end of the winter.
+In fact, so much that you will probably be sick of animal prints at the end of the winter.
 But in the meantime, you really should get yourself something with animal print if you want to look stylish and youthful.
 I’m gravitating to something like this, which is a more refined version of the typical leopard print that is everywhere.
 You kind of look twice before you recognize it as a leopard print.
-It’s classy, but fiesty.
+It’s classy but feisty.

-The Comfy Style: This pretty throw-over-your-head dress looks comfy doesn’t it?
-It has a relaxed look and feel because of its long, flowy length and bohemian-like style.
-But it doesn’t looks sloppy.
-I love the wrap front which highlights the bust and gives definition to the waist without looking tight.
+The Comfy Style: This pretty throw-over-your-head dress looks com.t?
+It has a relaxed look and feels because of its long, flowy length and bohemian-like style.
+But it doesn’t look sloppy.
+I love the wrap front, which highlights the bust and defines the waist without looking tight.
 And those 3/4 length bat sleeves are practical and beautiful!

-The Accessories: A lot of gals have been asking me what to wear on your feet with these midis.
-Not everyone wants to wear heels and flat shoes can look and feel frumpy.
+The Accessories: Many gals have been asking me what to wear on your feet with these midis.
+Not everyone wants to wear heels, and flat shoes can look and feel frumpy.
 Booties are the new thing to wear with midis.
-I’m the first to admit they feel a little strange the first time you wear them with a midi, but the really do look modern, and of course, they are comfy.
+I’m the first to admit they feel a little strange the first time you wear them with midi, but they really do look modern, and of course, they are comfy.
 Try them and see what you think.

 Polka Dot Midi

 What a dress, and what a stunning shade of rust!
-You can see this rust is more of a warm rust, which is where rust is at this fall.
+You can see this rust is more of warm rust, where rust is at this fall.
 What else makes this dress a knockout?

-The Dots: Of course, polka dots have been trending, but you don’t usually see white dots on rust which is new.
-They are usually on black or navy.
-Also dots on dressy clothes is getting popular.
+The Dots: Of course, polka dots have been trending, but you don’t usually see white dots on new rust.
+They are usually in black or navy.
+Also, dots on dressy clothes is getting popular.
 We mostly think of dots for more casual or even work clothes, but now they cross over.

-The Fabric: If there is one thing I have noticed, there are a lot of silky, slip-dress-type skirts and dresses for fall.
+The Fabric: If there is one thing I have noticed, there are many silky, slip-dress-type skirts and dresses for fall.
 This slinky, satiny dress is a perfect example.
 It just means that you will need some good shapewear underneath to take care of any lumps and bumps.
 Don’t be afraid to try something sleek and slinky like this.
 Shapewear really works.